 Lectors are men and women who proclaim the first and second scripture readings at mass.
 All lectors receive one-on-one training and are provided a lector workbook to assist in background and points to be emphasized in each reading.
 Assignments are made on a rotating basis based on individual availability and mass preference.

-CHOIR – (open to ages 18 and up) provides music at the Sunday 11:00 AM Mass.
-Rehearsals are Thursday 7:30 PM.
+CHOIR – (open to ages 18 and up) provides music at the Sunday 11:30 AM Mass.
+Rehearsals are Thursdays at 7:30 PM.
 Cantors from the choir sing Saturdays at 5:00 PM mass and Sunday at 7:30 AM.

 5:00 ENSEMBLE – A group of musicians who minister to the parish monthly year round with contemporary Catholic music at the 5:00 PM mass – typically, the fourth Saturday of the month although this is subject to change.
 (Music knowledge required.)
 Rehearsals are scheduled in the afternoon prior to the scheduled mass.

 Sacristans prepare the worship space for the celebration.
 This includes setting up the sacred vessels, ciborium and hosts.
 After the liturgy, the sacristan will help to clean up and leave the sacristy in good order for the next group of ministers that will come in for the following liturgy.
 Typically, 5:00 pm mass sets for 7:30 am.
-9:00 am mass sets for 11:00 am.
+9:30 am mass sets for 11:30 am mass.

 Ushers are parishioners who assist with taking up the collection at weekend masses and who are available for distributing bulletins, special seating needs and emergencies.